 - 4. Run the wires from the pool/spa remote control system into the upper electrical compartment. - Connect the wiring from the pool/spa remote control system to the heat pump remote control terminals using 1⁄4 in.
-"Spade" connectors as shown in the image below. - Rotate the bezel back upwards into position and reinstall the 4 retaining screws. - 7.
+"Spade" connectors as shown in the image below. - 6.
+Rotate the bezel back upwards into position and reinstall the 4 retaining screws. - 7.
 Replace the electrical service panel. - 8.
 Replace the front left panel. - 9.
-Restore power to the heat pump and the pool/spa remote control system. - Press the MENU SELECT button repeatedly to scroll to the Remote Mode screen.
-Toggle the selection by pressing one of the arrows until the screen displays "Relay".
+Restore power to the heat pump and the pool/spa remote control system. - 10.
+Press the MENU SELECT button repeatedly to scroll to the Remote Mode screen.
+Toggle the selection by pressing one of the arrows until the screen displays "Relay". - 11.
+Turn on the heat pump.